-The Standards Specification is divided into distinct sections with headings and reference numbers added.
+The Standard is divided into distinct sections with headings and reference numbers added.

-Each section is assigned a percentage of the total marks to indicate its relative importance within the Standards Specification.
+Each section is assigned a percentage of the total marks to indicate its relative importance within the Standards.
 This is often referred to as the "weighting".
 The sum of all the percentage marks is 100.
+The weightings determine the distribution of marks within the Marking Scheme.

-The Marking Scheme and Test Project will assess only those skills that are set out in the Standards Specification.
-They will reflect the Standards Specification as comprehensively as possible within the constraints of the skill competition.
+Through the Test Project, the Marking Scheme will assess only those skills that are set out in the Standards Specification.
+They will reflect the Standards as comprehensively as possible within the constraints of the skill competition.

-The Marking Scheme and Test Project will follow the allocation of marks within the Standards Specification to the extent practically possible.
-A variation of five percent is allowed, provided that this does not distort the weightings assigned by the Standards Specification.
+The Marking Scheme will follow the allocation of marks within the Standards to the extent practically possible.
+A variation of up to five percent is allowed, provided that this does not distort the weightings assigned by the Standards.

-2.2 WORLDSKILLS STANDARDS SPECIFICATION
+2.2 WorldSkills Occupational Standards

-SECTIO N RELATIVE IMPORTANC E (%) 1 Work organization and management 5 The individual needs to know and understand: Health and safety legislation, obligations, and documentation Accident/first-aid/fire emergency procedures and reporting How to work safely with electricity The situations when personal protective equipment must be used The purposes, uses, care, maintenance, and storage of all tools and equipment together with their safety implications The purposes, uses, care, and storage of materials to include effects of temperature and sunlight The importance of following manufacturer's instructions, e.g. surface preparation, internal angles, shading, and application Sustainability measures applying to the use of 'green' materials and recycling The principles of work flow and measurement The significance of planning, accuracy, checking, and attention to detail in all working practices The value of managing own continuing professional development The individual shall be able to: Follow health and safety standards, rules and regulations including manufacturer's Identify health and safety hazards on construction sites and undertake risk assessments Position warning signs and notices for the safety of the general public Identify and use the appropriate personal protective equipment including safety footwear, ear, and eye protection Take necessary safety precautions when working at heights, e.g. using scaffolding and ladders Select, use, clean, maintain, and store all tools and equipment safely Select, use, and store all materials safely Plan the work area to maximize efficiency and maintain the discipline of regular tidying Consistently measure accurately Work efficiently and check progress and outcomes regularly Consistently maintain high quality standards and working processes
+Section Relative importance (%) 1 Work organization and management 5

+- Health and safety legislation, obligations, and documentation - Accident/first-aid/fire emergency procedures and reporting - How to work safely with electricity - The situations when personal protective equipment must be used - The purposes, uses, care, maintenance, and storage of all tools and equipment together with their safety implications - The purposes, uses, care, and storage of materials to include effects of temperature and sunlight - The importance of following manufacturers' instructions, e.g. surface preparation, internal angles, shading, and application - Sustainability measures applying to the use of "green" materials and recycling - The ways in which working practices can minimize wastage and help to manage costs - The principles of workflow and measurement - The significance of planning, accuracy, checking, and attention to detail in all working practices - The value of managing own continuing professional development

+- Follow health and safety standards, rules and regulations including manufacturers' instructions for use - Identify health and safety hazards on construction sites and undertake risk assessments - Position warning signs and notices for the safety of the general public - Identify and use the appropriate personal protective equipment including safety footwear, ear, and eye protection - Take necessary safety precautions when working at heights, e.g. using scaffolding and ladders - Select, use, clean, maintain, and store all tools and equipment safely - Select, use, and store all materials safely - Plan the work area to maximize efficiency and maintain the discipline of regular tidying - Consistently measure accurately - Work efficiently and check progress and outcomes regularly - Consistently maintain high quality standards and working processes